 6. Develop skills in the appropriate use of non-prescription products and advice on non-pharmacological treatment options in the management of these conditions.

-7. Understand the techniques and processes involved in the preparation of cytotoxic drug products.
+7. Describe the techniques and processes involved in the preparation of cytotoxic drug products.

 8. Apply advanced principles of pharmacodynamics and pharmacokinetics to clinical practice including population pharmacokinetics and toxicokinetics.